/

 Disallow discounts over a certain percentage – Display an error message if the discount added to a product line item exceeds a specified discount limit.

-Ensure that a billable task includes the time spent – If a task is billable, time spent on the task must be added before completion.
+Ensure that a billable task includes the time spent – If a task is billable, time spent on it must be added before completion.

 Data Validation Capabilities of CRM Vendors